What Causes Excess Testosterone in Females?

 What is Testosterone?

 Testosterone is the male sexual hormone.
 It is a steroid and stimulates development of male secondary sexual characteristics such as facial hair, muscle mass, deep voice etc. Testosterone is produced in the testis of males and adrenal glands of both males and females.
 Even in healthy women, a certain amount of testosterone is necessary for proper growth, maintenance and functioning of the body.
-This is why in females a small amount of testosterone is produced in the ovaries.
+This is why in women, a small amount of testosterone is produced in the ovaries.
 A lack of testosterone may lead a woman to experience lethargy, lack of muscle mass, mood changes and weight gain.
-So although it is a male hormone, females need it too.
+So although it is a male hormone, women need it too.
 But in adequate amounts only.

 The Symptoms of Excess Testosterone in Females

 Testosterone, as mentioned earlier, is the hormone responsible for giving secondary male sexual characteristics.
-If testosterone levels are too high in a female, you may notice the following changes occurring.
+If testosterone levels are too high in a woman, you may notice the following changes occurring.
 These symptoms will happen gradually, so even before you notice, someone else may see the changes in you, especially if they are seeing you after some time.

 Increased Body Hair